Title

 (h) Otherwise being present to assist or support an immigration enforcement operation.

-(6) Any City official, employee, agent, vendor or subcontractor recipient of City funds who receives a request to support or assist in an immigration enforcement operation shall report the request to their supervisor, who shall decline the request and document the declination in an interoffice memorandum to the agency director and the City Solicitor, or their designees.
+(6) Any City official, employee, or agent who receives a request to support or assist in an immigration enforcement operation shall report the request to their supervisor or City Designee, who shall decline the request and document the declination in an interoffice memorandum to the agency director and the City Solicitor, or their designees.
+Any City contractor or subcontractor recipient of City funds who receives a request to support or assist in an immigration enforcement operation shall decline the request and document the declination in a memorandum to their principal City contact.

 (7) No City agency, official, or employee shall enter into an agreement under Section 287(g) of Immigration and Nationality Act (8 U.S.C. § 1357(g)) or any other federal law that permits state or local governmental entities to enforce federal immigration laws.